rettoph/Guppy/README.md

 ## Custom Events
 Custom events are events bound by a simple string and can dynamically be invoked at any time.
-The are implemented by the Driven class.
+They are implemented by the Driven class.

 | Project | Class | Event | Arg | Description |
 | ------- | ----- | ----- | --------- | ----------- |